Traci Falbo Ultra Runner

 Soft ankle supports combine breathability with moderate support, making them suitable for longer wear.
 These braces are typically made of neoprene or elastic materials, offering a balance of comfort and light support without excessive restriction.

-How to Choose the Best Ankle Brace for Running
+How To Choose The Best Ankle Brace For Running

 Choosing the right ankle brace requires careful consideration of personal needs, preferences, and injury history.
 Here are the top factors to keep in mind: